markbsigler/.dotfiles/README.md

 ## 🔍 OS Detection and Environment

-The dotfiles automatically detect your system and configure accordingly:
+The .dotfiles automatically detect your system and configure accordingly:

 ```bash
 # Check your detected environment